diegobcaetano/k8s-fundamentals-basic-app/README.md

 ### Description

 This simple HTTP API was built for k8s training purposes.
+The API is available at the port `3000`.
-You can pratice:
+You can use this to practice:

 #### Liveness and Readiness